lukas-mazur/cudaAwareMPITest/README.md

 ```
 <processCount>  : Number of processes.
 <path>          : Path to communication table.
 Some examples are available in the sub-folder communicationTables/.
-<onDevice>      : "true" or "false".
-Specify whether to communicate gpu or cpu memory.
+<onDevice>      : Set it to "true" in order to communicate gpu memory.
+Set it to "false" in order to communicate cpu memory.
 ```

 ## Creating a communication table